Galois cohomology of reductive groups over global fields: Sylow-cyclic groups

 where $P$ runs over the Sylow subgroups of $\G_\eff$.
 By Lemma \ref{l:Andersen} this cokernel is 0, which gives (1).
-The proof of (2) is similar to that of (1). \end{proof}
+The proof of (2) is similar to that of (1); we use Corollary \ref{c:coker-ab}(ii). \end{proof}

-\begin{dfn} Following a suggestion of Kasper Andersen, we say that a finite group $\D$ is {\em Sylow-cyclic} if all its Sylow subgroups are cyclic.
+\begin{definition} Following a suggestion of Kasper Andersen, we say that a finite group $\D$ is {\em Sylow-cyclic} if all its Sylow subgroups are cyclic.
 Sansuc \cite[page 13]{Sansuc81} calls Sylow-cyclic subgroups {\em metacyclic}.
-Note that any cyclic group is Sylow-cyclic. \end{dfn}
+Note that any cyclic group is Sylow-cyclic. \end{definition}